-- 4. Deliver air over 1 second, ensuring that the victim's chest rises but avoiding excessive ventilation. - If the victim's chest does not rise, reposition the mask and try to get a better seal, open the airway and give the second breath, observe chest rises, then resume 30 compression in less than 10 seconds. - If the chest does not rise after a second breath, resume 30 chest compressions.
-Repeat the cycles of 30 compression and 2 breaths for 5 times which is equal to 2 minutes then check airway.
+- 4. Deliver air over 1 second, ensuring that the victim's chest rises but avoiding hyperventilation. - If the victim's chest does not rise, reposition the mask and try to get a better seal, open the airway and give the second breath ,observe chest rises, then resume 30 compression in less than 10 seconds. - If the chest doesn>t rise after a second breath, Resume 30 chest compression repeats the cycles of 30 compression and 2 breaths for 5 times which is equal to 2 minutes then reassess pulse and breathing.